hanabi/hanabi.github.io/README.md

 * An alternate form of the *Suboptimal Trash Bluff Chop Move* exists where the suboptimality is NOT in the clue receivers hand but in someone else's hand.
 For example, in a 4-player game:
   * Blue 1 and red 4 are played on the stacks.
   * It is Alice's turn.
 Bob has blue 2 in his *Finesse Position*.
 It is possible for Alice to *Finesse* blue 2 by cluing blue 3 in Cathy's hand.
 This would be a 2-for-1 clue.
-  * Instead, Alice clues reds to Donald, which highlights a red 1.
+  * Instead, Alice clues reds to Donald, which touches a red 1.
 This is a *Trash Bluff* because it makes Bob think he has red 5, but he instead blind-plays blue 2.
 This is a 1-for-1 clue.
   * Donald knows that since Alice did a 1-for-1 instead of a 2-for-1, he should chop move.
   * Cathy does not know that Donald will chop move until he demonstrates it or until the blue 3 in her hand is directly clued.